NakshatraDeshmukh/NakshatraDeshmukh/README.md

 Hi, I’m **Nakshatra** — a Computer Engineering student passionate about turning bold ideas into clean, creative software.

-Whether it's building a 🧩 WordPress plugin, designing ⚙️ data pipelines, or exploring 🌐 Web3 tech, I love writing code that solves real problems and scales with clarity.
+Whether it’s building 🧩 WordPress plugins, crafting ⚙️ data pipelines, developing 📊 dashboards, building 📱 cross-platform apps with Flutter, experimenting with 🤖 AI, or exploring 🌐 Web3 and blockchain systems — I love writing code that solves real problems and scales with clarity.

 I value 🤝 open-source collaboration, thoughtful 🧠 backend architecture, and making software that feels as good as it functions.